moleculekid/DS_ITACADEMY/README.md

 **Important:**

 All sprints were conducted in Catalan (the institutional language).
-After receiving approval from my mentor and colleagues, I decided to complete my final project in English to make it accessible to a wider audience.
+After receiving approval from my mentor and colleagues, I decided to complete my final project about Analyzing Female Bouldering Results in Climbing Competitions for Olympic Qualification Predictions in English to make it accessible to a wider audience.

+Thank you!